Travis Burns (actor): Acting

 In December 2017, Fiona Byrne of the Herald Sun reported that Burns would be leaving Neighbours in the coming months to pursue other acting roles in the United States.
 His exit scenes aired on 27 February 2018, but he reprised the role for a brief return in October 2018.
 Following his exit from Neighbours, Burns made a short film with his former co-star Felix Mallard called Money Is Just a Barbell.
-Burns appears in the 2019 romance drama film Sunrise in Heaven, which was adapted from Jan Gilbert Hurst's novel His Sunrise My Sunset.
-That same year, Burns starred in The Wrong Boy Next Door on Lifetime Movie Network, alongside Vivica A. Fox who also produced the film.
+Burns then appeared in the 2019 romance drama film Sunrise in Heaven, an adaptation of the Jan Gilbert Hurst novel His Sunrise My Sunset.
+That same year, he starred in The Wrong Boy Next Door on the Lifetime Movie Network, alongside Vivica A. Fox who also produced the film, and played the role of Prince Jack in A Christmas Princess, alongside Shein Mompremier.

-Also in 2019, Burns played Prince Jack in A Christmas Princess, alongside Shein Mompremier.
-In 2020, Burns starred in The Christmas Listing, his second holiday film and the first to air on Lifetime.
-The following year, he starred in romance film Save the Wedding with Kacey Landoll.
-He also appears in Jacob Johnston's horror thriller Dreamcatcher.
+In 2020, Burns starred in The Christmas Listing, his second holiday film and first to air on Lifetime.
+The following year, he starred in the romance film Save the Wedding with Kacey Landoll; appeared in three episodes of the romance series Trevor and the Virgin; and starred in Jacob Johnston's horror thriller Dreamcatcher.
 The film features an ensemble cast, including Zachary Gordon, whose characters attempt to avenge the death of their friend at a music festival, but find themselves being stalked by the same killer.
+Burns next appeared in two more films for Lifetime, the holiday-themed thriller mystery It's Beginning to Look A Lot Like Murder (2022), and Ladies of the '80s: A Divas Christmas (2023), opposite Taylor Ann Thompson, Loni Anderson, Morgan Fairchild, Linda Gray, Donna Mills, and Nicollette Sheridan.
+In 2024, he portrayed the fictional rockstar David Ferris as the male lead in the Passionflix romance film Lick, an adaption of the Kylie Scott novel of the same name.